4 days in Kyoto

 Kano Cafe is a quaint little breakfast spot we found around the corner from our Airbnb.
 It was perfect, coffee & eggs with a quiet cozy atmosphere and light jazz humming in the background.
 It sits right on the Kamo river.

 Fushimi Inari-taisha Shrine

 Fushina Inari Taisha, also know as the golden gates, is a beautiful shrine in southern Kyoto.
 It was also my favorite day of the entire trip.
-The shrine has over XX Torii, or golden gates to pass through to reach the mountaintop.
+The shrine has thousands of Torii, or golden gates to pass through to reach the mountaintop.
 It’s quite the hike, but has gorgeous views up to the top and I hugely underestimated the beauty of all the torii lined up as a pathway up.
 It’s quite striking.
 Photos don’t do it justice.

 We worked up an appetite during the hike, but there are loads of street vendors back towards the bottom where you can try all types of food.
 We wandered down consuming all types of deliciousness.
 Crab on a stick, mochi on a stick, kobe beef on a stick.
 Yes, everything was conveniently on a stick.
 We filled our bellies, grabbed a macha latte for the road, then got back on the train to ride to Nara Park.